jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 Questions
 - 3ph-drive to lockout conditions - goes to lockout on SV14T and MV<>18 (trip PB timeout and operating mode 2 or 3)
 	- Do we want to drive all 3 phases to lockout when in mode 2?
 (1ph lockout unless multi-ph fault)
+		- no, when in mode 2, user should be able to select which phase to control
 - Why did we add the whole phase selector thing? - is this in the form6?
 - Should we define a default DNP map?
 Maybe just use what we have for the 32-pin template?